JingtianWu/OmniWizz/README.md

 - `/regenerate` re-runs music synthesis with your own prompt and lyrics
 - Toggle `TEST_MODE` (via environment variable or in `backend/config.py`) for offline demos.
-  When enabled, the backend uses bundled mock data and avoids contacting the GPT-4.1-mini and Udio (PiAPI) services, suitable for memory-constrained deployments.
+  When enabled, the backend uses bundled mock data and avoids contacting the GPT-4.1-mini and MusicGPT services, suitable for memory-constrained deployments.

 ---